Virus sends jobless claims up for first time since March

 Yet the additional money has also been a key source of support for people who lost jobs that no longer exist or who fear being infected by the virus if they return to work.

-The federal jobless aid has also helped buttress the overall economy.
+Analysts say it’s unlikely an agreement will be reached before the end of this month, and could take until mid-August.
+It would then take additional time for state unemployment agencies to distribute any extra benefit that is approved.

+Such a disruption would likely “result in a slower rebound in overall economic activity,” said Joe Brusuealas, chief economist at RSM, a tax advisory firm.

 Unemployment aid accounted for 6% of all U.S. income in May, a greater share than even Social Security.
 Economists say it’s one reason why retail spending rebounded as quickly as it did in May and June, helping fuel a modest economic rebound.

-With confirmed cases of the coronavirus having risen in 46 states compared with two weeks ago, economists say they’re increasingly worried that any recovery is now in jeopardy.
-Twenty-two states have paused or reversed the re-opening of businesses, according to economists at Bank of America.
+If the full $600 were extended, it would boost consumer spending enough to generate roughly 1 million jobs by the end of this year, Oxford Economics estimates.

+The end of the added benefit coincides with the expiration of a federal moratorium on evictions on Saturday.
+That moratorium bars evictions of renters who live in federally subsidized housing, and without it, about 22 million people are at risk of losing their homes.

+Desperate to stop the spread of the virus and its resulting economic impact, a growing number of states have announced new or broadened mask requirements.
+A new survey from The Associated Press-NORC Center for Public Affairs Research finds three out of four Americans, including a majority of Republicans, favor requiring people to wear face coverings while outside their homes.

 Real-time measures of the economy suggest that companies are pulling back on hiring and that more small businesses are closing permanently.
 Credit card spending has been stuck at about 10% below year-ago levels for nearly a month, according to JPMorgan Chase, after having risen steadily from mid-April to mid-June.